python/devguide/internals/compiler.rst

 bytecode step of the compiler.
 Several pieces of code throughout Python depend on having correct information about what bytecode exists.

-First, you must choose a name and a unique identifier number.
-The official list of bytecode can be found in :cpy-file:`Lib/opcode.py`.
-If the opcode is to take an argument, it must be given a unique number greater than that assigned to ``HAVE_ARGUMENT`` (as found in :cpy-file:`Lib/opcode.py`).

-Once the name/number pair has been chosen and entered in :cpy-file:`Lib/opcode.py`, you must also enter it into :cpy-file:`Doc/library/dis.rst`, and regenerate :cpy-file:`Include/opcode.h` and :cpy-file:`Python/opcode_targets.h` by running ``make regen-opcode regen-opcode-targets``.
+First, you must choose a name, implement the bytecode in :cpy-file:`Python/bytecodes.c`, and add a documentation entry in :cpy-file:`Doc/library/dis.rst`.
+Then run ``make regen-cases`` to assign a number for it (see :cpy-file:`Include/opcode_ids.h`) and regenerate a number of files with the actual implementation of the bytecodes (:cpy-file:`Python/generated_cases.c.h`) and additional files with metadata about them.

 With a new bytecode you must also change what is called the magic number for .pyc files.
 The variable ``MAGIC_NUMBER`` in